Olivia Rodrigo: 2020–2022: Sour

 Rodrigo signed with Geffen Records in 2020.
 She negotiated the record deal to secure for herself ownership of the masters of her music.
 On January 8, 2021, she released her debut single, "Drivers License", which she co-wrote with producer Dan Nigro.
 Within the week of its release, "Drivers License" was critically acclaimed, and broke Spotify's record twice for most daily streams ever for a non-holiday song with over 15.7 million global streams on January 11 and over 17 million global streams the next day.
 It went on to break another Spotify record for the first song in history to hit 80 million streams in seven days.
-The song debuted at number one on the US Billboard Hot 100, and reached number-one in numerous other countries.
+The song debuted at number one on the US Billboard Hot 100, and reached number one in numerous other countries.
 Rodrigo stated in an interview that "It's been the absolute craziest week of my life ...
 My entire life just, like, shifted in an instant."

 On April 1, 2021, Rodrigo released her follow-up single, "Deja Vu", which debuted at number eight on the Billboard Hot 100, making her the first artist to debut their first two releases in the top 10 of the Hot 100.
+It then went on to reach a new peak of number three a few weeks later.
 The third single preceding her debut album, "Good 4 U", followed on May 14, 2021, and became her second single to debut at number one on the Hot 100.
 Sour, her debut studio album, was released on May 21, 2021, to critical acclaim.
 Slates Chris Molanphy said its first three singles alone established Rodrigo's "early status as Gen-Z's most versatile new artist".
 According to Clash critic Robin Murray, Rodrigo is regarded as one of Generation Z's finest artists, while Variety dubbed her "the voice of her generation" in its cover story of Rodrigo.
 Sour debuted at number one on the US Billboard 200 chart and spent a total of five weeks at the spot, becoming the longest reigning number-one album by a female artist in 2021.